United States Postal Service

 - If you are eligible to join, you will be mailed additional information within a few days.

 - If you have any questions, we are always happy to speak to prospective reporters.
-Click on the "Contact Us" button on this page to send us an email or call the IBM Call Center at 1-800-688-0444, from Monday through Friday, 6:30 AM to 8:00 PM and Saturday from 6:30 AM to 6:00 PM.
+Click on the "Contact Us" button on this page to send us an email or call the IBM Call Center at 1-800-688-0444, from Monday through Friday, 8:30 AM to 6:30 PM (Eastern Standard Time).
 If you happen to call when we are closed, you may also leave a voicemail and we will get back to you within one business day.

 We look forward to hearing from you!